-New Study Shows Lost Revenue Opportunity in the Voice Channel
+New Study Shows Lost Revenue Opportunity in the Hotel Voice Reservations Channel

 Hoteliers Consistently Lose Revenue Without Measurable Benchmarks in Contact Center Performance, Says Cloud5 White Paper Based on a Survey of More than 8,300 North America Hotels